gkiely/sass-modules/readme.md

 OR

-copy the module.scss mixin into your project.
+Copy the module.scss mixin into your project.

 Guidelines